jmmachadol/Proof-of-Concept/README.md

 ## License

-This project is licensed in accordance with the Open Science policy of Minciencias.
+This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Acknowledgments

-I would like to thank my thesis advisor, Dr. Nicolás Guarín-Zapata, for their guidance and support throughout this project.
+I would like to thank my thesis advisor, Dr. Nicolás Guarín-Zapata (@nicoguaro), for their guidance and support throughout this project.